microsoft/FLAML/flaml/tune/README.md

 # Economical Hyperparameter Optimization

 `flaml.tune` is a module for economical hyperparameter tuning.
 It frees users from manually tuning many hyperparameters for a software, such as machine learning training procedures.
 It can be used standalone, or together with ray tune or nni.
+Please find detailed guidelines and use cases about this module in our [documentation website](https://microsoft.github.io/FLAML/docs/Use-Cases/Tune-User-Defined-Function).

+Below are some quick examples.

 * Example for sequential tuning (recommended when compute resource is limited and each trial can consume all the resources):